Why has eurozone trade slowed?

 An ongoing slowdown in trade is obviously bad news for the economy.
 However, it is not all doom and gloom.
 Although the domestic economy has room for improvement, domestic demand has been better, with the European Central Bank (ECB) reporting a notable pick-up in lending data.

 That said, there are storm clouds on the horizon.
 Inflation is likely to remain elevated, thanks to higher oil prices and the recent depreciation in the euro.
 This will affect the purchasing power of households although strong employment growth should help ease the pain somewhat.
-Furthermore, fiscal policy has loosened.3 in many member states, with pressure growing for even more relaxation of budget stances.
+Furthermore, fiscal policy has loosened*** in many member states, with pressure growing for an even greater relaxation of budget stances.

 On the monetary policy front, the ECB already confirmed that interest rates will remain on hold until “through the summer” of 2019.
 This confirms to markets that rates will indeed rise next year.
 We now forecast the first hike to come in Q3 2019 with another in Q4, taking the deposit rate to zero and the refinancing rate to 0.5%.